 If you are under 50 and have already had the vaccine, there is no need to worry.
 You will be protected against COVID-19.
+You should get your 2nd dose 8 to 12 weeks after your 1st dose.
 The risk of illness if you get COVID-19 is much higher than any risks associated with the vaccine.

 You will need 2 doses of the AstraZeneca COVID-19 vaccine.

-You should get your 2nd dose at least 12 weeks after your 1st dose if you are:
+You should get your 2nd dose 8 to 12 weeks after your 1st dose.